 - Animals in need of socialization, manners training, or behavioral modification.

-- Animals too young to be adopted - either neonates w/o mothers or mothers and their litters.
+- Animals too young to be adopted - either very young kittens or puppies w/o mothers or mothers and their litters.

 - Animals in need of a quiet home to recover from an illness or injury.